biaslab/ForneyLab.jl/doc/src/graphical_model.rst

 Output from the graph
 ---------------------

 Write buffers allow message payloads and edge marginals to be extracted from the :class:`FactorGraph`.
-A write buffer is an ``Array{ProbabilityDistribution,1}``, and can be attached to either an :class:`Interface` or an :class:`Edge`.
+A write buffer is a ``Vector{ProbabilityDistribution}``, and can be attached to either an :class:`Interface` or an :class:`Edge`.
 Every call to :func:`step()` will result in exactly one element (message payload or marginal) being pushed onto every write buffer.
 The following functions are available:

 .. function:: attachWriteBuffer(interface::Interface)